ndekwe/terraform/README.md

 This repository holds codes used to provision a distributed and highly available infrastructure on AWS.

 ## Prerequisites
-- Having a AWS account and the corresponding access and secret keys.
+Having an AWS account and the corresponding access and secret keys.

 ## Steps
 Step 1: Download Terraform from terraform.io